Help with Sight Loss

-Our eye clinic liaison officers (ECLO) work in conjunction with the opticians, orthoptists, doctors, health services, social care services and other voluntary organisations to ensure our patients get access to appropriate services.
+Our eye clinic liaison officer (ECLO) works in conjunction with the opticians, orthoptists, doctors, health services, social care services and other voluntary organisations to ensure our patients get access to appropriate services.

-The ECLO is there to ensure that those who attend eye clinics, including low vision clinics, have access to targeted relevant advice and support.
+The ECLO is there to ensure that those who attend eye clinics, including relatives and carers, have access to relevant advice and support.
 Experienced staff providing practical information to clients that helps put their diagnosis in context.

-If you would like to talk to an eye clinic liaison officer please ask for an appointment.
+If you would like to talk to an eye clinic liaison officer please ask for an appointment at one of our reception desks, or call: 01642 850850 ext 52065.
 They can support you to maintain your independence and provide tailored guidance regarding:

-- Day to day living support (advice about appropriate aids, etc.)
+Day to day living support (for example advice about appropriate aids)